-AP source: At least 40 found dead in back of tractor trailer

-SAN ANTONIO (AP) — A U.S. official says at least 40 people have been found dead inside a tractor-trailer in a presumed migrant smuggling attempt in South Texas.
+46 dead, 16 hospitalized after trailer of migrants found

+Three people were taken into custody, but it was unclear if they were absolutely connected with human trafficking, McManus said.

+Those in the trailer were part of a presumed migrant smuggling attempt into the United States, and the investigation was being led by U.S. Homeland Security Investigations, McManus said.

-The official says 15 others in the truck were taken to hospitals in the San Antonio, where the bodies were found Monday.
-The official spoke to The Associated Press on condition of anonymity because the information had not been authorized for public release.
+Those in the trailer were in a presumed migrant smuggling attempt in South Texas, according to an official who spoke to The Associated Press on condition of anonymity because the information had not been authorized for public release.

 It may be the deadliest tragedy among thousands who have died attempting to cross the U.S. border from Mexico in recent decades.
 Ten migrants died in 2017 after being trapped inside a truck that was parked at a Walmart in San Antonio.
 In 2003, 19 migrants were found in a sweltering truck southeast of San Antonio.